galih56/issue-classifier-ai-agent/README.md

 - ✅ Category definitions and business rules (your domain knowledge)
 - ✅ User input text (which may contain sensitive information)

-**If you have GDPR/compliance concerns**, ensure your workspace is configured appropriately and review our data retention policies.

 ### Supported AI Providers

 | Provider | Models Supported | Setup Difficulty |